 Who We Are & What We Do

 Dyslexia Demystified is a social enterprise created for dyslexic young people, by dyslexic young people.
-Operating primarily out of Victoria and Queensland, our team offers six main services: school-based presentations, dyslexic student mentoring, events & conferences, dyslexic-friendly resources, diversity and inclusion evaluations and parent consultations.
-These services seek to increase awareness, debunk myths, build confidence and break down feelings of shame and isolation by providing unique insight, as well as targeted strategies and evidence-based interventions.
-If an individual requires assistance beyond our expertise, we are also able to connect families with our trusted support network of professionals to provide more specialised support.
+Operating primarily out of Victoria and Queensland, we seek to increase awareness around dyslexia, debunk myths, build confidence and break down feelings of shame and isolation.

-In addition to the services above, Dyslexia Demystified runs a number of social media platforms dedicated to connecting dyslexic students of the world- not only with each other, but with dyslexic-friendly resources.
+Dyslexia Demystified runs a number of social media platforms dedicated to connecting dyslexic students of the world- not only with each other, but with dyslexic-friendly resources.
 Our YouTube videos have now been viewed 10,000 times, broadcasting our strategies and advice to dyslexic students everywhere.
-Our aim is to grow the largest and most effective youth-run support network for dyslexic young people and to inspire other neurodiverse students to work towards achieving their dreams.

 Founder, Presenter & Mentor

-Jemima is a diagnosed dyslexic student who is currently studying Provisional Entry Medicine at the University of Queensland.
+Jemima is a diagnosed dyslexic student who is currently working as a midwife.
 She has been assessed as being in the lowest 2% for reading with her eyes, however she received an ATAR of 99.3 for her secondary school studies and was Dux of Braemar College in 2017.
 Jemima attended 7 different schools and was shocked by the lack of awareness and support for dyslexic students.
 In 2018, Jemima founded Dyslexia Demystified to support and empower young people with dyslexia.

 Student Presentations & Workshops